A Letter Concerning Toleration: Argument of the Letter

 In one of the last paragraphs, Locke argued against atheists: "Lastly, those are not at all to be tolerated who deny the being of a God.
 Promises, covenants, and oaths, which are the bonds of human society, can have no hold upon an atheist.
 The taking away of God, though but even in thought, dissolves all; besides also, those that by their atheism undermine and destroy all religion, can have no pretence of religion whereupon to challenge the privilege of a toleration.
-As for other practical opinions, though not absolutely free from all error, if they do not tend to establish domination over others, or civil impunity to the Church in which they are taught, there can be no reason why they should not be tolerated."
+As for other practical opinions, though not absolutely free from all error, if they do not tend to establish domination over others or civil impunity to the Church in which they are taught, there can be no reason why they should not be tolerated."
 This critique excluded all atheistic varieties of philosophy and all attempts to deduce ethics and natural law from purely secular premises.
 There exists also a passage added in a later edition of the Essay concerning Human Understanding, where Locke perhaps questioned "whether 'atheism' was necessarily inimical to political obedience."

 Toleration is central to Locke's political philosophy.
-Consequently, only churches that teach toleration are to be allowed in his society.
-Locke’s view on the difficulty of knowing the one true religion may suggest that religion is not personally important to Locke, but it also may point to the deep uncertainties surrounding religious belief in a time of political and intellectual conflict.
-In contrast, Locke’s view on atheism suggests that he was far from considering religion as unimportant.
-As an empiricist, he took practical considerations into account, such as how the peace of civil society will be affected by religious toleration.
-A close reading of the text also reveals that Locke relies on Biblical analysis at several key points in his argument.
+Consequently, only churches that teach tolerance are allowed in his society.
+Locke's view on the difficulty of knowing the one true religion may suggest that religion is not personally important to Locke.
+Still, it also may point to the deep uncertainties surrounding religious belief in a time of political and intellectual conflict.
+In contrast, Locke's view on atheism suggests that he was far from considering religion unimportant.
+As an empiricist, he considered practical considerations, such as how the peace of civil society would be affected by religious toleration.
+Closely reading the text also reveals that Locke relies on Biblical analysis at several key points in his argument.

 Reception

 There were immediate responses from the High Church Anglican clergy, published by Thomas Long and Jonas Proast.
-Long believed the letter was written by an atheistically disguised Jesuit plot for the Roman Catholic Church to gain dominance by bringing chaos and ruin to church and state.
+Long believed the letter represented an atheistically disguised Jesuit plot for the Roman Catholic Church to gain dominance by bringing chaos and ruin to the English Church and State.
 Proast attacked the Letter and defended the view that the government has the right to use force to cause dissenters to reflect on the merits of Anglicanism, the True Religion.
 Locke's reply to Proast developed into an extended, controversial exchange.